Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Short-answer questions

-Time management tip: You get time to read questions before each section begins.
-Use this strategically to predict content and identify keywords!
+Time management tip: Use the preparation time before each section to read questions, predict content, and identify keywords.

-- Missing answers because they’re focused on a previous question
+❌ Missing answers while focused on previous questions

 Section 2: Reading (60 Minutes)